-Greenland’s SEND Information Report is part of Durham County Council’s Local Offer for children and young people with Special Educational Needs.
+Greenland’s SEN Information Report is part of Durham County Council’s Local Offer for children and young people with Special Educational Needs.

 To view the County Durham Local Offer please click here: County Durham Local Offer

-It may be helpful to parents to read our SEND Information Report alongside our SEND Policy, Equalities Information and Accessibility Plan.
-Please click on the links below to access these documents.
+It may be helpful to parents to read our SEN Information Report alongside our SEND Policy, Equalities Information and Accessibility Plan.
+Please click on the link below to access these documents.
+SEN documents.

 At Greenland Community Primary School, we are committed to ensuring all children receive a holistic educational experience to enable them to achieve their potential.
 The wellbeing of our children is at the heart of our ethos and vision and shared by all our committed team.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils including those with a special educational need or disability.